Apocalypse (chess variant)

 Apocalypse is a chess variant invented by C. S. Elliott in 1976.
 Each player starts with two horsemen and five footmen on a 5×5 board.
 The two sides make their moves simultaneously.

 The game was featured in Issue 53 of Games & Puzzles magazine.
 The name Apocalypse is a reference to the Four Horsemen of the Apocalypse.

 Game rules

 The starting setup is as shown.
 Horsemen and footmen move the same as knights and pawns respectively do in chess, except footmen do not have a double-step option on their first move.
-For each turn, each player secretly writes down their move, then the players simultaneously declare them.
+For each turn, every player secretly writes down their move, then they simultaneously declare them.
 The following rules apply: